mickymacirl/CI-P2-Fruit/README.md

 ## markdownlint

-* Used *[MarkdownLint](https://open-vsx.org/extension/DavidAnson/vscode-markdownlint)* extension in Visual Studio to troubleshoot mark down errors.
+* Used *[MarkdownLint](https://open-vsx.org/extension/DavidAnson/vscode-markdownlint)* extension in Visual Studio to troubleshoot markdown errors in readme's.

 ## Git and GitHub